-I'm tremendously proud of what I achieved at this creative production house; I rejuvenated the brand and laid the foundation for a growth in revenue and talent.
+I'm tremendously proud of what I achieved at this creative production house; I rejuvenated the brand and laid the foundation for growth in revenue and talent.

+As a partner, I managed and mentored the company to keep us on a growth path.
 I made it my business to grow the company, and very quickly identified the following needs:

 With a fresh pair of eyes, I was able to see what changes we could make in order to increase the bottom line of existing accounts.